 Affirming the historical significance of each step toward statehood for the “fulfilment of the original purpose of the Balfour Declaration and the Mandate which recognized the historical connection of the Jewish people with Palestine,” the Biltmore Declaration specifically proclaimed support for the founding a Jewish Commonwealth stating, “Then and only then will the age-old wrong to the Jewish people be righted.”

 This statement was the first in which non-Zionist organizations joined with the Zionists to advocate the establishment of an independent Jewish state.
 Whereas the program was not universally approved when first introduced, virtually all Jewish organizations in America quickly came to support the Biltmore Program and it served as the unifying force for all those advocating a return of Jewish sovereignty to our ancestral homeland in Israel.

-As the newest member organization of the American Zionist Movement, we are proud to honor the legacy of the Biltmore Conference in the spirit of Balfour as a stepping stone as well as the amazing contributions of American Jews to the development and continued success of Israel.
+As a member organization of the American Zionist Movement, we are proud to honor the legacy of the Biltmore Conference as a stepping stone as well as the amazing contributions of American Jews to the development and continued success of Israel.
 We deeply understand the need to bring together all Jews under the banner of Ahavat Yisrael and to imbue Jewish life and identity with Ahavat Tzion - it is indeed what Israel Forever is all about.
 And as we continue to battle among ourselves with regard to Israel’s politics or prospects for peace, it is poignant for us to use this anniversary of the Biltmore Conference to remind ourselves that it IS possible to set aside our difference for the sake of the greater good.